mhucka/mediawiki-google-spreadsheet-extension/README.md

 );
 ~~~~~

-Then in your wiki pages, references would look like this:
+Then in your wiki pages, references to **mysheet** would look like this:

 ~~~~~
 <gscellvalue sheet="mysheet" find="..." in="..." return="..." ...>